neatstranger/Car_Creator/README.md

 What's wrong: if there is a car, it is very mishapen and blurry.
 Going to keep working on getting the thing going.

+What's next: I am going to update my network slightly, figure out a way that I can run this thing and bench mark it without breaking the bank...